Famous Pease Pottage

 The name ‘Pease Pottage’ features in the Western Lights series of fantasy and mystery novels by the polymathic Dr Jeffrey E. Barlough: veterinarian, research scientist, painter and writer.

 This fictional Pease Pottage is located not in the south of England but on the west coast of north America.
-It is defined in the author’s website as a
+It was defined in the author’s website as a

 Remote village on the high moorland in Broadshire.
 It was outside the Pied Horse here that Harry Banister came to meet Professor Tiggs and his party.